top of page

 We plan to continue our ongoing collaborations with the Children's Voting Colloquium (CVC) on research and activism around abolishing voting age restrictions worldwide.
 Children and young people's lack of voting rights is one of the most eggregious and fundamental expressions of adultism plaguing both children's and adults' lives.
 The aim is to develop further research into the history, law, and rationales behind voting age discrimination and to propose both locally relevant and globally meaningful pathways beyond them.

 Initial conversations were begun at colloquium on "Childism and the Future of Democracy" in May 2021, and since then several discussions of childism and voting have been held at the CVC.
-In addition, as described on teh CVC website, a number of publications have resulted, in the edited volume, Exploring Children's Suffrage: Interdisciplinary Perspectives on Ageless Voting (Palgrave Macmillan, 2023).
+In addition, as described on teh CVC website, a number of publications have resulted, including the edited volume, Exploring Children's Suffrage: Interdisciplinary Perspectives on Ageless Voting (Palgrave Macmillan, 2023).
 Further work will develop these conversations further, especially in collaboration with the many international organizations led by children and adults to advance ageless voting rights.

 For more information, or to make a submission, contact John Wall.